 Build Clarity by defining Terms, giving Examples and Explaining relevance or implications.

 It’s important to transition between paragraphs.
 The best place to do that is at the beginning of the following paragraph.
 Sometimes that means the topic sentence moves to position number 2.
 AVOID using transitions like FIRST, SECOND, FINALLY.
 It’s just as easy and much more effective to use transitions like ANOTHER REASON, THE MOST IMPORTANT REASON.
 Even more sophisticated transitions are done by summarizing some aspect of the previous paragraph.

-Avoid Data Dumping
+Avoid Data and Quote Dumping

 If you are doing a research paper, work to ensure that you don’t summarize one source in one paragraph and another source in another paragraph, etc. This is called data dumping.
 Your job is to integrate the sources.
 Make close comparisons between them as if they are “having a conversation.”

 According to Howell (2014), people who are materialistic can be found in particular geographic neighborhoods that are relatively wealthy.
 Apparently, constantly seeing the wealth of neighbors, makes one compare and worry about keeping up.
 Watching the neighbors drive by in fancy cars or buying new furniture is very similar to constantly seeing a lot of advertisements.

 On the other hand, according to Moodie (2019), although McMansions are now often made fun of, they remain a goal for many Americans.
 They range from 650 to 1200 ft per resident which is up from about 350 ft in the 1950s assuming a family of four.
 Of course, in the 1950s larger families and shared bedrooms were much more common.
 This kind of footage allows each resident to have their own space.
 It also allows multiple shared spaces which may be relegated for only occasional use, such as the formal dining room.